-Candidates must play a musical instrument or sing and should aim to be of approximately grade 4 standard by the time they take the exam.
-The ability to read music is a requirement and candidates need to be enrolled in instrumental or singing lessons.
+RequirementsCandidates Candidates must play a musical instrument or sing and should be at least grade 3 standard when applying for the course.
+The ability to read music is a requirement and candidates need to be enrolled in instrumental, singing lessons or music technology lessons.
 A natural interest in music is important and candidates should also have an open mind when listening to a broad range of musical styles.
 Candidates are not expected to have any experience of composing.